 What is our trading focus?

 Nasdaq 100 (USNAS100.I) and S&P 500 (US500.I) – US equities traded rather heavily, if within a tight range as we ponder next steps for treasury yields and US President Biden’s upcoming stimulus plan, as well as how it will be paid for.
 Recall that Trump’s lowering of corporate taxes was a huge boon to the US market and that threats that the Democrats will return to a higher tax level could erode support for stocks, even in a recovering economy.
-Tactically, the S&P 500 Index only starts to get into trouble on a close below 3,900, while the situation for the Nasdaq 100 looks rather nervous, with any new dip below 12,610 possibly ushering in a quick push lower to test the 12,200 key low.
+Tactically, the S&P 500 Index only starts to get into trouble on a close below 3,900, while the situation for the Nasdaq 100 looks rather nervous, with any new dip below 12,610 possibly ushering in a quick push lower to test the 12,200 key pivot low.

 German Dax (DAX.I) - the German DAX index continues its very strong performance, buoyed by prospects of strong earnings from world demand recovery internationally.
 The index notched above 15,000 for the first time yesterday, although the pace of gains is somewhat worrisome as the acceleration on top of an already strong market could point to destabilizing price action.

-USDJPY and JPY crosses – USDJPY burst through 110.00 yesterday, likely triggering stop-loss inspired buying as well as having cleared a likely cluster of options structures around that level.
-The pair trading near 111.00 overnight even without notable new highs in US yields yesterday (were new highs intraday) suggests the pair is getting overstretched.
-Two things will focus attention the session today and in the coming week: the first is the transition to a new Japanese financial year tomorrow and the other is whether US Treasury yields continue to rise in the wake of US labor market data in coming days (noted below).
+USDJPY and JPY crosses – USDJPY burst through 110.00 yesterday, likely triggering a number of stop-loss inspired buying as well as having cleared a likely cluster of options structures around that level.
+The pair trading near 111.00 overnight even without notable new highs in US yields yesterday (were new highs actually reversed intraday) suggests the pair is getting overstretched.
+Two things will focus traders attention in the session today and in the coming week: the first is the transition to a new Japanese financial year tomorrow and the other is whether US Treasury yields continue to rise in the wake of US labor market data in coming days (noted below).
 The next major chart level higher is north of 114.50 and arguably the psychological level of 115.00.

 AUDUSD – we can look at AUDUSD as a proxy for how the US dollar is performing relative to the less yield-sensitive currencies (like JPY, SEK) and note that the pair tested toward the key pivot lows yesterday below 0.7600.
 Risk sentiment and commodities prices are the more likely drivers of AUD direction here, with the recent weakness in the Chinese renminbi adding some further pressure.
-A break below the very well defined 0.7565 level could for a test toward 0.7400, just below which the 200-day moving average comes in.
+A break below the very well defined 0.7565 level could open up for a test toward 0.7400, just below which the 200-day moving average comes in.

-Spot Gold (XAUUSD) - gold punched to new local lows yesterday well south of 1,700 and traded within a few dollars of the major pivot low and support area just below 1,680, a break of which could for 1,600 and even the next major support area around 1,557.
+Spot Gold (XAUUSD) - gold punched to new local lows yesterday well south of 1,700 and traded within a few dollars of the major pivot low and support area just below 1,680, a break of which could open up for 1,600 and even the next major support area around 1,557.
 Pressure could come from a stronger US dollar and/or higher US treasury yields as we watch for incoming US labor market data in coming days, as noted below.

 US massive fiscal stimulus overshadows quarter-end (TLT, IEF).
 So far, we have not seen quarter-end rebalancing out of stocks and into Treasuries despite today Japan is closing its fiscal year.
 It leaves Treasuries extremely volatile as President Biden unveils fiscal stimulus today, probably pushing inflation expectations higher.Inflation remains the driving factor of US Treasury yields.
 Once 10-year yields break above 1.75%, they may rise fast to test the strong resistance level at 2%.